Futures are a popular trading vehicle that derives its price from the underlying financial instrument.

 Stocks and other financial instrument tend to gravitate toward those price-levels that have the largest number of orders.

-One of the best futures trading strategies are trend-following strategies.
-They (mostly) work, have a proven track-record and are quite easy to follow.
+Some of the best futures trading strategies are trend-following strategies.
+They (mostly) work, have a proven track record and are quite easy to follow.

 So, what is a trend-following strategy?
 As its name suggests, these strategies aim to enter in the direction of the underlying trend.
 If the trend is up, a trend-following strategy would only look for suitable long positions.
 Similarly, if the trend is down, a trend-following strategy would only look for potential short positions.